RD211/RowMate/tutorial.md

 ## Step 5: We will now create a new training activity

-We need to include our boat in the boats list and selected a date that is in the future.
+We need to include our boat in the boats list and select a date that is in the future.

 ![image](images/image4.png)

-We received a response model of newly created activity.
+We received a response model of our newly created activity.
 We can see that it managed to find our boat as it filled in the rest of the details for us automatically.